mlefkir/Pioran.jl/README.md

 ## Examples

 Example scripts are provided in the [examples](./examples) directory.
 To infer the parameters of the power spectrum, I use either [`Turing.jl`](https://github.com/TuringLang/Turing.jl) for Hamiltonian Monte Carlo or the Python library [`ultranest`](https://github.com/JohannesBuchner/UltraNest) for nested sampling.
 The scripts are written in a way that you can use either of these libraries.

+## Citing the method

+If this method or code was useful to you, you can cite [Lefkir et. al 2025](https://ui.adsabs.harvard.edu/abs/2025MNRAS.539.1775L/abstract) for method and [Foreman-Mackey, et al. 2017](https://ui.adsabs.harvard.edu/abs/2017AJ....154..220F/abstract) for the celerite algorithm.